 You will also likely need an insurance binder if you are financing your car, home or commercial property with a loan.
 The lender usually requires evidence of insurance that complies with the financing agreement.
 If your insurance policy is not available at the time of loan issuance, you can provide evidence of insurance to the bank or lender with an insurance binder.

 Two of the most common examples of insurance binder use are in cases of purchasing a home or a car.
 For example, when closing on a house, a homeowners or home insurance binder helps finalize your mortgage by providing temporary evidence of insurance.
 Similarly, a lender may require an auto insurance binder to approve an auto loan on a new car.

 Today, some insurance policies can be issued within minutes online.
 However, depending on your circumstances, such as driver profile or the particular home you're buying, it may take several weeks for an insurance policy to be approved.
 As a result, insurance binders are typically issued for 30 days but can last as long as 90 days.

-Insurers may send insurance binder letters via mail; however, if you need proof of bind coverage immediately, you should request electronic delivery via email or fax.
+Insurers may send insurance binder letters via mail, but if you need proof of bind coverage immediately, you can request electronic delivery through email or fax.

 What to do after your insurance binder expires

 After expiration of your insurance binder, you should verify with your insurance company that your new policy has been issued.
 Upon expiration, you will lose coverage and be at risk for any accidents that may occur while you are uninsured, as insurance binders are only meant to serve as temporary coverage.